hafezasg/conjugate-gradient-parallel-on-CPUs-and-GPUs/README.md

-# conjugate-gradient-parallel-on-CPUs-and-GPUs
+# conjugate-gradient-paralleled-on-CPUs-and-GPUs
-conjugate gradient parallel on CPUs and GPUs using CUDA and MPI
+conjugate gradient paralleled on CPUs and GPUs using CUDA and MPI